uatuko/bitz-server/README.md

 To extend this core functionality the idea is to have pluggable modules (like apache server modules).
-These modules will provide features like content filtering, anti-virus scanning etc. and to make it easier to write (and faster to implement) such modules there is hope exploit python programming language.
+These modules will provide features like content filtering, anti-virus scanning etc. and to make it easier to write (and faster to implement) such modules there is hope to exploit python programming language.

 ### Dependencies